hazelcast/hazelcast-code-samples/hazelcast-integration/kubernetes/samples/springboot-k8s-hello-world/README.md

 What will happen in the background is some pods will be created for 1 Hazelcast server, 1 Hazelcast Management Center and 2 Hazelcast clients.
-The numbers for each are in the `deployment.yaml` file.
+The counts for each are in the `deployment.yaml` file.

 These pods will hold Docker containers that run on our only Kubernetes node